Joska99/joska/docker/prometheus/README.md

 <h2> To add target: </h2>

 <!-- TODO: ADD CONFIG GUIDE, STEP BY STEP FOR JENKINS -->
-1. in "prometheus.yaml" file you can add IP of nodes that you want to collect metrics
+1. in "prometheus.yaml" file you can add IP of nodes that you want to target
+2. Rerun container

 <h2> To delete: </h2>